-Taking advantage of the twilight moment before midnight, and a surreal array of different settings nestled throughout the Times Square area, the Times Square Alliance and Clocktower & ARTonAIR.org come together to offer tantalizing glimpses of these spaces as creative catalysts.
+Taking advantage of the twilight moment before midnight, and a surreal array of different settings nestled throughout the Times Square area, the Times Square Alliance and Clocktower come together to offer tantalizing glimpses of these spaces as creative catalysts.
 Pairing musicians and artists with each of these unique contexts, the artists create work specifically designed to draw on the neighborhood's history as a social and artistic melting pot.
 The fleeting nature of these late night experiences highlights the power found in taking the synchronicity and spontaneity of an After Hours encounter beneath the bright lights, and using it to inspire and indicate future audio, video, and performance work.
-After Hours will happen once a month in February, March, and April, 2014 in partnership with the Clocktower & ARTonAIR.org.
+After Hours will happen once a month in February and March, 2014 in partnership with the Clocktower.

 Curated by Clocktower in partnership with Times Square Arts.
 Curatorial Committee: Alanna Heiss, Joe Ahearn, Beatrice Johnson, Jim Toth.
 ARTonAIR Livestream and Broadcast: David Weinstein and Jeannie Hopper.